Sylordis/csv-reorganiser/README.md

 ```

 With:
 * `yaml-cfg` the YAML configuration file to be used for the reorganisation.
-Examples are provided in the `examples/` folder.
+Examples are provided in the `examples/` folder, documentation provided on the [wiki](https://github.com/Sylordis/csv-reorganiser/wiki).
 * `csv-source` the base CSV file to be reorganised.
 * `csv-target` the target file to be written.
 If existing, it will be overwritten.